Think you’re alone and safe at home?

 Kurdaitcha then moved to the internet and jinked devices connected to it.

 ‘In the early days [of the internet] I’d have to wait for someone to dial-up [and log-in] but that’s all changed now.
-I jink an IP address these days and I have a permanent feed.’
+I jink an IP address today and I have a permanent feed.’

 ‘Most of us [Jinkers] like to watch [victims] but that it isn’t my thing.
 It’s resource heavy and there’s a chance of being discovered.
-I’m old school and just enjoy listening to the audio.
+I’m old school and just enjoy listening.
 If I hear something juicy, I’ll turn on their camera and have a look.’

 When asked why Jinker footage or audio hasn’t appeared on the internet, Kurdaitcha says that it all comes down to the code of conduct all dark-webbers live by.

-‘It’s unlikely you’ll ever see Jinker footage.
+‘It’s unlikely you’ll ever see Jinker stuff.
 Jinking is taken extremely seriously.
 Jinkers don’t share things to the white or grey-web, not ever.’